adhearsion/adhearsion-website/docs/source/call-controllers.md

 With the addition of Call Controllers to Adhearsion 2.0, Adhearsion applications become closer to real MVC applications.
 A CallController is the "controller" in MVC terms; the call object is the "view" (being the method of interaction between the human and the application, it qualifies here, even though it is not actually visible); models may be any backend you prefer, be they backed by a database, a directory (like LDAP) or anything else.
 Indeed, one might wish to make use of a second view, such as an XMPP interaction or some kind of push-based rendering to a visual display.

 So, how does one write an application based on call controllers?
-Simple: generate a controller class and route calls to it as described in [routing](/docs/routing).
+By generating a controller class and routing calls to it as described in [Routing](/docs/routing).
 That might look something like this:

 <pre class="terminal">
 {{ d['call_controllers.sh|idio|shint|ansi2html']['generate-controller'] }}